BOARD & STAFF

 Katherine Fortunato - Administrative Assistant

-Praised for her “passion in every note” and “rich dynamic expression” (Artburst Miami), Katherine Fortunato is a percussionist, educator, and artsadministrator based in New York City.
+Praised for her “passion in every note” and “rich dynamic expression” (Artburst Miami), Katherine Fortunato is a percussionist, educator, and arts administrator based in Brooklyn, New York.
+Ms. Fortunato has made a name for herself as a lively and energetic performer unafraid of genre-bending and unorthodox collaborations.

-Katherine teaches students privately in Brooklyn, NY, and has mentored young musicians in the New Jersey Youth Symphony, the Greater Miami Youth Symphony, the South Florida Youth Symphony, and other youth music organizations throughout the east coast.
-She also enjoys working as a pit percussion and drum line instructor for marching bands in Northern New Jersey.
+A passionate teacher, Ms. Fortunato educates students privately in Brooklyn, NY, and has mentored young musicians in the New Jersey Youth Symphony, the Greater Miami Youth Symphony, and the South Florida Youth Symphony.
+In the summer, she enjoys working as a pit percussion and drum line instructor for marching bands in northern New Jersey.
+She has worked as a Percussion Instructor for the West Morris Regional High School District Marching Bands since 2018.

-Katherine received her Bachelor of Music degree from the Frost School of Music (University of Miami) where she studied under the tutelage of Svet Stoyanov and Matthew Strauss.
-After receiving her degree in percussion performance, she headed to the northeast to pursue her Master’s degree in percussion performance at the Mannes School of Music where she studies with Ian Rosenbaum and Glen Velez.
-Katherine’s other pedagogues have included Valerie Coleman, John Yarling, Errol Rackipov, and Joseph Petrasek.
+Ms. Fortunato received her Bachelor of Music degree from the Frost School of Music at the University of Miami where she studied under the tutelage of Svetoslav Stoyanov, Matthew Strauss, and Joseph Petrasek.
+This spring, she received her Master’s degree from the Mannes School of Music at The New School where she studied with Ian Rosenbaum, Jonny Allen, Victor Caccese, Terry Sweeney, and Glen Velez.
+Ms. Fortunato’s other pedagogues have included Valerie Coleman, John Yarling, Errol Rackipov